-Call recording helps businesses analyze customer interactions for quality improvement.
 In our analysis of 130,175 calls from 45 home services businesses, we found that systematic call review and training reduced missed opportunities and improved customer satisfaction.
-But you need to record legally.
+Recording calls is one of the easiest ways to improve how your team handles customers.

 One-Party vs Two-Party Consent: What's the Difference?